Orange County Boating Accident Attorney

 - Cabin motorboats (involved in 15 percent of accidents)

 - Kayaks and Canoes

 - Pontoon boats

-Drowning is the lead cause of death in boating accident.
+Drowning is the lead cause of death in a boating accident.
 Other causes of death in boating accidents include traumatic injury (such as a traumatic brain injury or spinal cord injury), hypothermia and carbon monoxide poisoning).
 Common types of non-fatal injuries in boating accidents can include, brain and spinal injuries, fractures, lacerations and bruises, concussions, and more.

 Under federal law, boating accidents must be reported by filing a Boating Accident Report (BAR) with the state or other boating authority.
-These reports must be made after any accident involving a boat or its equipment under the following circumstances:
+These reports must be made after an accident involving a boat or its equipment under the following circumstances: